- Run the actual numbers first

 Run the actual numbers first

 Before you do anything else, calculate where you are now.
 Total credits attempted, current cumulative GPA, GPA from the bad semester.
 Then compute what GPA you need on your remaining credits to hit your target.
+A GPA calculator makes this fast, plug in your credits and grades and it tells you exactly what the recovery math looks like.
 The honest version of this might be: "I need a 3.85 across my next 45 credits to get back to a 3.6 cumulative."
 That number changes how you plan the next four semesters.

 If the target is impossible at your current pace, you need to know that today.
 Reset the target or extend the timeline.
 False optimism does not raise a GPA.